| |

 Dollar Bridge

-can drive to this bridge, 50 miles out of Cordova.
+The million dollar bridge is 50 miles out of Cordova.
 It was built by hand in 1909 for the Copper River & Northwestern Railway

 to Chitina, and one of its sections fell off a pier in the 1964 Earthquake.